sbalsky/ColabModules/README.md

     OpenFile(id)
       - Opens file by ID and returns content

+    FileContents(filename)
+      - Opens file by name and returns content

     DriveFileDict()
       - Returns dictionary of all files in Google Drive in format {'title':id)